m5b/ICS32/_sources/assignments/a2_main.md

 ```

 * You __must use__ the **`Profile.py`** module that accompanies this assignment without modification (more on that below).
-* You __must support__ the ability to enter an "admin" mode at any point in your program.
+* You __must support__ the ability to enter an "admin" mode when your program starts.
 The admin mode should function similarly to assignment 1, where instead of a user interface the user can enter any supported command according to the input command format used for in this course.
 * All modules that you edit must include the following comment on the first three lines:

 ```python3